LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    PS> logtalk_allure_report -e "Project='Deep Thought',Commit=bf166b6"

-To show test run trends in the report (e.g. when running the tests for each application source code commit), save the processed test results and the report data to permanent directories.
+To show test run trends in the report (e.g., when running the tests for each application source code commit), save the processed test results and the report data to permanent directories.
 For example: